Trump administration announces repeal of Clean Power Plan. What now?

 Why is Trump repealing it?

+Unfortunately, we may not get to realize the benefits of the Clean Power Plan, because Trump’s administration is working on repealing it.
 According to Mr. Pruitt, Chief of the Environmental Protection Agency, “the Obama administration exceeded its legal authority in an effort to limit greenhouse gas emissions from power plants”3.

 What does the repeal mean for clean energy usage in the US?